tonny-kohar/alkitab-suite/readme.txt

-How to open Alkitab in *Netbeans
+How to open Alkitab in Netbeans*
-- make sure (your) netbeans (project) is closed (File Close Project) (if you want to upgrade to the same place) then close netbeans
-- extract the source code (by getting) into your desired location (then tar -zxvf [pathname]alkitab-Version_Update#-src.tgz)
+- extract the source code into your desired location
 - Open Netbeans
 - Go to Menu - File - Open Project
 - Navigate to the folder where you extracted it